 Edible Uses

 The leaves are succulent and make an excellent addition to salads and sandwiches.
-They are especially valuable since they are available in hot, dry weather when little other salad greens are to be had.
+They are especially valuable since they are available in hot, dry weather when few other salad greens are to be had.

 The seeds are tiny but nutritious and could be a good source of Omega 3 oils, as seeds of other Portulaca species are avidly collected by indigenous peoples and have recently been compared favorably with flaxseed.